-Urinary tract infections (UTI) are most commonly diagnosed in women, but many men over age 50 are at increased risk of developing this infection due to an enlarged prostate gland.
+Urinary tract infections (UTIs) are most commonly diagnosed in women, but many men over age 50 are at increased risk of developing this infection due to an enlarged prostate gland.
 Most men will experience symptoms of an enlarged prostate as they age, including effects on the bladder that can cause a chronic UTI.
 A urologist can help avoid a UTI and its uncomfortable symptoms by treating the underlying issue.

 Some of the most common symptoms of an enlarged prostate or benign prostatic hyperplasia (BPH) include:

 - A weak stream of urine and/or dribbling after finishing

 - Frequent urination, including waking several times at night to urinate

 - Difficulty holding urine in, incontinence